 To open a prepaid Toll-By-Plate account, visit www.tollbyplate.com or call 1-888-TAG-TOLL (888-824-8655).
 Or just drive and you will receive an invoice in the mail.

 Are other Turnpike toll booths converting to all-electronic/no cash?

-- Late 2015 - Hollywood Boulevard (Exit 49) and Griffin Road (Exit 53) in Broward County scheduled to convert
+Yes.
+Hollywood Boulevard (Exit 49) and Griffin Road (Exit 53) in Broward County are scheduled to convert in late 2015.

 For updates, check the current projects web page.